khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 E-->F[Done]
 D-->|No| G{Does the component exist already?}
-G-->|No| H[Determined that the component should be added to Pajamas] H-->I[Create issue in Pajamas to create Figma component and update usage docs] click I "https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/new?issuable_template=New%20component" I-->J[Fill out the template, including usage docs, and follow its checklist] J-->K[Review by Product Designer]
+G-->|No| H[Determined that the component should be added to Pajamas] H-->I[Create issue in Pajamas to discuss usage documentation and propose updates to the Pajamas UI Kit in Figma] click I "https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/new?issuable_template=New%20component" I-->J[Fill out the template, including usage docs, and follow its checklist] J-->K[Review by Product Designer]